alfonsodelarosa4/mastermind/README.md

 - **GameSession**: contains information of each game session, such as the game session id, the answer itself, the number of attempts left, etc.

 **REPOSITORIES:**
-The following respositories were used to interact with MongoDB and Redis.
+The following repositories were used to interact with MongoDB and Redis.
 - **GameEventRepository**: provides CRUD functions to store game events to MongoDB.
-- **GameSesssionRepsitory**: custom repository that provides CRUD functions to store game sesesion to Redis.
+- **GameSesssionRepsitory**: custom repository that provides CRUD functions to store game session to Redis.

 **SERVICES:**
 The following are services that contain business logic: